 To learn more about how to define meaningful account engagement within your company, check out this post.

-How is an “engaged” account defined in the Terminus Hub?
+How is an “engaged” account defined in Data Studio?

 - Campaign responses: The event(s) when a lead or contact engaged with marketing campaigns, for example: attending a webinar, filling out a form, attending an event.
-By default a response in Terminus Hub is determined by the campaign member status in your CRM being marked with a "responded" status.
+By default a response in Data Studio is determined by the campaign member status in your CRM being marked with a "responded" status.

 - Intent surges: Intent data arms your team with early intelligence that an account may be interested in a solution you sell, or topic relevant to your business.
 With this intelligence you can trigger marketing campaigns targeting these accounts with more personalized messaging before your competition even has them on their radar.